What Dating Apps Can Do to Protect Users from Alleged Killers Like Bruce McArthur

-Alleged serial killer Bruce McArthur, who has now been charged with eight counts of first degree murder was reported to have used the a lot of the popular of gay dating apps and sites.
+Alleged serial killer Bruce McArthur, who has now been charged with eight counts of first-degree murder was reported to have used a lot of popular gay dating apps and sites.
 Everything from DaddyHunt to Growlr (an app aimed at gay bears), and even the fetish site, Recon.
-It’s unclear whether he’d met any of those eight victims online but it’s likely given the haunting report of one man, who met McArthur using gay dating apps.
+It’s unclear whether he’d met any of those eight victims online, but it’s likely given the haunting report of one man, who met McArthur using gay dating apps.
 The man was bound by McArthur while unconscious and put in what he described as a “kill position” without him knowing.

-Toronto police have been criticized for not taking the missing persons’ cases—which date back to at least 2012—seriously and dismissing the community’s fear there there was a serial killer hunting gay men, particularly men of colour.
-While certainly a company is not responsible for customers that abuse its services, was there anything dating app developers could have done to further protect Toronto’s LGBT community?
+Toronto Police have been criticized for not taking the missing persons’ cases—which date back to at least 2012—seriously and dismissing the community’s fear that there was a serial killer hunting gay men, particularly men of color.
+While certainly a single company is not responsible for customers that abuse its services, was there anything dating app developers could have done to further protect Toronto’s LGBTQ community?
 And can they do anything now to protect future communities from violent predators?

-I reached out to gay dating app and sites like Growlr, Grindr, Recon and SilverDaddies but none of them would respond to me.
+I reached out to gay dating app and sites like Growlr, Grindr, Recon, and SilverDaddies but none of them responded to me.

 Scruff’s founder and CEO, Eric Silverberg, declined to answer specific questions relating to the McArthur case as well but wrote that they encourage users with concerns about the app to contact a support representative who will respond within 24 to 48 hours.
 He added that they have worked closely with law enforcement officials in the past with issues of public safety.
 The Toronto Police have yet to reach out to Scruff about the McArthur case, according to Silverberg.

-In terms of adding safety features to their existing app, Howell said that it was something he would look into and think about but at the same time it’s not the thing he wants “to build everyday” and gay men have other stresses and issues.
-The things he worries about in the community are access to health, mental health, entrapment, violence against LGBT people and HIV prevention.
+In terms of adding safety features to their existing app, Howell said that it was something he would look into and think about, but at the same time, it’s not the thing he wants “to build every day” and gay men have other stresses and issues.
+The things he worries about in the community are access to health, mental health, entrapment, violence against LGBTQ people, and HIV prevention.

 “We do live in a world where there are crazy people and this will happen and I don’t want it to happen if I can do things to prevent it,” Howell says.
 “But I think one of the worst things I can do is also give people a false sense of security.
 Like, oh, I did this so that means I’m safe.
 No, that’s actually not going to mean that you’re safe.
 That’s going to mean that we known that you were murdered sooner and we have a chance to catch the murderer.”